Maury (talk show): Topic selection

+The Chicago Tribune's Steve Johnson described a typical episode topic as "Obese tots lumbering about in diapers; teen girls who dress provocatively and/or get sent to boot camp."

-Broadcast history
+Broadcast history and release

 For the first 18 seasons, Maury episodes were taped back-to-back at the Grand Ballroom of the Hotel Pennsylvania in New York City.
 The studio shared the facility in the Hotel Pennsylvania with The People's Court until the show relocated studios in 1998, and The Sally Jessy Raphael Show until its cancellation in 2002.

-As of 2007, NBC-owned and operated stations no longer air Maury.
+From 2007, NBC-owned and operated stations stopped airing Maury.

-For the 2009–10 season, production was moved from New York City to Stamford, Connecticut, where the series is now taped at the Stamford Media Center, along with Jerry Springer and The Steve Wilkos Show.
+For the 2009–10 season, production was moved from New York City to Stamford, Connecticut, where the series was taped at the Stamford Media Center, along with Jerry Springer and The Steve Wilkos Show.
 This move was made in part because Connecticut offered NBC a tax credit if production of these three series was moved to the state.
-A large overhead crane is used to hoist the centerpiece backdrop during conversions for show filming.
-It takes about 3 hours and a crew of about 15 decorators and electricians to convert the studio set from one show to the other.
-When a guest runs backstage on Maury, it is not uncommon to see Steve Wilkos or Jerry Springer set props come into view.
+A large overhead crane was used to hoist the centerpiece backdrop during conversions for show filming.
+It took about 3 hours and a crew of about 15 decorators and electricians to convert the studio set from one show to the other.
+When a guest ran backstage on Maury, it was quite common to see Steve Wilkos or Jerry Springer set props come into view.

-On September 17, 2012, during the premiere of its 22nd season, episodes of Maury began airing in widescreen, though not in high definition.
-On September 15, 2014, starting with its 24th season, episodes of Maury started airing in high definition.
+On September 14, 2012, during the premiere of its 15th season, episodes of Maury began airing in widescreen, though not in high definition.
+On September 15, 2014, starting with its 17th season, episodes of Maury started airing in high definition.
 In October 2014, Maury was renewed through September 2018.
 In June 2018, Maury was renewed again through the 2019–2020 television season.

 In March 2020, Maury was renewed through the 2021–2022 season.
 In December 2021, it was reported that the show would end the following spring.
-In March 2022, Povich, then 83 years old, announced his retirement effective at the end of the 2021–22 season, with a conflict show hosted by Karamo Brown (who had guest-hosted several Maury episodes during its final season) being shopped by NBCUniversal to take over the time slot, while reruns of Maury will be made available to stations.
+In March 2022, Povich, then 83 years old, announced his retirement from broadcasting effective at the end of the 2021–22 season, with a conflict show hosted by Karamo Brown (who had guest-hosted several Maury episodes during its final season) being shopped by NBCUniversal to take over the time slot, while reruns of Maury will be made available to stations.
 In a June 2022 postmortem, Povich discussed his career with Greg Braxton of the Los Angeles Times, noting that he had accomplished all he had wanted to do during his career, was proud of what he had created with Maury (especially in maintaining the show's ratings in a time when daytime television audiences were shrinking rapidly), and had no further desire for any other television projects.
+The final episode of Maury aired on September 8, 2022, with reruns continuing to air in syndication ever since.

+The show is the longest-running daytime talk show with a single host in broadcast history.